pmem/libpmemobj-cpp/CONTRIBUTING.md

 * Each new feature should be documented using doxygen comment blocks.
 * Each non-member function should be added to corresponding class documentation by `@relates` tag
+* Each new API should be assigned to group by `@ingroup` tag.
+See [groups definitions file](doc/groups_definitions.dox) file in the repository for details.

 # Submitting Pull Requests

 We take outside code contributions to `libpmemobj-cpp` through GitHub pull requests.